-If you are interested in learning more about your water supply, District customers and other members of the public are invited to attend the regularly scheduled meetings of the Board of Trustees on the third Tuesday of each month, 3:00 P.M.
-Meetings are typically held at the Santa Ynez Community Service District Conference Room, 1070 Faraday Street, Santa Ynez.
-Alternatively, attendance is currently available via teleconference access.
+If you are interested in learning more about your water supply, District customers and other members of the public are invited to attend the regularly scheduled meetings of the Board of Trustees on the third Tuesday of each month, at 3:00 p.m.
+Meetings are typically held at the Santa Ynez Community Services District Conference Room, 1070 Faraday Street, Santa Ynez.
 For more information, please contact the District office at (805) 688-6015 or visit the District's web site at www.syrwd.org.